 The only thing that matters is beating yourself.

-What did you accomplish in 2015, and how can you accomplish more in 2016?
+What did you accomplish last year, and how can you accomplish more this year?
 What are the things you’re going to do to beat your all-time best score?

 If you think this way, and you gamify your business and your life as a race against your past scores, this is how you’ll find true success.